JeongHyunJin/AISFM3.0/README.md

 ## Citation

-If you use the AISFM data in your research, please consider citing our paper and this software repository.
+If you use the AISFM data in your research, please consider citing our paper.